kelsangt/Lets-Be-Friends/README.md

 # Controls

-Users will be able to play the game using mouse clicks.
+Users are able to play the game using mouse clicks.

 <img width=500 alt="user_clicks" src="images/user_clicks.png">

 # Functionality

-In Let's Be Friends, users will be able to:
+In Let's Be Friends, users are able to:

 - Use their mouse to click on decisions to select the decision they want to make
 - React to the moves and decisions made by the opponent, which will be controlled by the computer